arman-shafiei/nextcloud-ansible/README.md

 # nextcloud-ansible

-An Ansible script used to deploy a Nextcloud instance.
+An Ansible script used to deploy the Nextcloud instance.

 This script can be used to deploy a number of Nextcloud instances on different machines with different domains.